zrygan/LanguageTool-Case-Study/README.md

 By Zhean Ganituen, Stephen Borja, & Justin Ching

+This repository currently uses the **most recent** (as of April 1, 2025) of LanguageTool, which is version 6.7.

 This repository contains a modified version of LanguageTool, originally licensed under the GNU Lesser General Public License (LGPL) version 2.1.

 The original LanguageTool project [LanguageTool GitHub Repository](https://github.com/languagetool-org/languagetool) and the license can be found in `LanguageTool_COPYING.txt`.